Open Educational Resources · Field Report

 The top 15

-Three quarters of all users come from the fifteen countries below.
-Beyond them, a long tail of one hundred more countries each contribute a handful of learners — students who found the site through search, a textbook reference, or word of mouth from an instructor.
+Nearly nine in ten of all users come from the fifteen countries below.
+Beyond them, a long tail of more than one hundred countries each contribute a handful of learners — students who found the site through search, a textbook reference, or word of mouth from an instructor.
 Click United States for a state-by-state breakdown.

 Reach by region